DCAN-Labs/cdni-brain/docs/git-commands.md

 - If you made a new branch locally, to add it to the origin, run `git push --set-upstream origin branch-name`

+`git stash`

+- This will stash your changes on your branch so you can checkout a different branch without losing your progress

+- Use `git stash pop` to unstash your changes

 `git pull`

 - Pull the contents of the GitHub repo to your local computer